 There will be no degrees conferred at in-person ceremonies in 2022.
 The conferral of your award will take place soon after you complete your study.
 Once this has happened, you will become eligible to attend an in-person graduation ceremony to celebrate your achievements.

 There might be practical reasons to defer your in absentia conferral, such as the eligibility requirements for further study at specific institutions, which may only accept applications from students who have graduated within a specific time period.
 If this doesn’t apply to you, then we recommend you choose to have your degree conferred in absentia at the earliest opportunity to confirm your qualification, receive your graduation certificate (testamur) and other academic transcripts.

 What evidence can I use to prove I have completed my degree for job applications or further study?

 You can download an evidence of qualification for free via my.unimelb, after the final results release date.
 This is a useful document if you are waiting for your conferral and testamur, as it is evidence that you passed your degree.
 The evidence of qualification will not list your conferral date until after your degree is conferred.

 After your degree is conferred (ie once you graduate in absentia) you will receive your testamur (graduation certificate) and qualifications.
 Graduating in absentia ensures that graduates can receive their certificate(s) and qualifications as soon as possible with the certainty that they will be invited to celebrate in person once health restrictions allow it.

 Can I collect my certificate instead of it being posted?

-Due to the COVID-19 restrictions currently in place, we are currently unable to offer an option for you to collect your certificate (testamur) in person.
+We are currently unable to offer an option for you to collect your certificate (testamur) in person.

 The Graduations team will email you prior to your testamur being posted with an opportunity for you to update your address within a tight timeline.